Pune district: Bhosale jagir under the Adilshahi

 The Pune region was administered as a jagir during much of the 17th century by Maloji Bhosale, his son Shahaji and his grandson Shivaji.
 Its nominal sovereignty changed with shifting allegiances of the Bhosale family.
 In 1632, Shahaji forsook the Mughals and accepted the friendship of the Adilshahi rulers of Bijapur (the traditional rivals of Ahmadnagar Sultanate).

 After the fall of the Ahmadnagar (Nizamshahi) Sultanate, its territory was divided between the Adilshahi and the Mughals with Pune region going to the former.
 Shahaji refused to surrender Junnar (the seat of the Nizamshahi dynasty) before he finally capitulated.
 However, Shahaji was apparently considered important enough by the Adilshah to play a key role in the new regime's administration.
 His jagir was confirmed, continuing the region's connection with the Bhosale family.

-Chatrapati Shivaji Maharaj and the Mughals
+Pune district under Shivaji and the Mughals

-Shahaji's second son, Shivaji (founder of the Maratha Empire), was born on the hill fort of Shivneri near Junnar on 19 February 1630.
-Shivaji was named after a local deity, the goddess Shivai.
+Shahaji second son, Shivaji (founder of the Maratha Empire), was born on the hill fort of Shivneri near Junnar on 19 February 1630.
 His mother was Jijabai, the daughter of Lakhuji Jadhavrao of Sindhkhed (a Mughal-allied sardar claiming descent from the Yadavas of Devagiri.